icon-project/multisig-wallet/README.md

 #### confirmTransaction

-Confirm a transaction corresponding to ```_transactionId```. as soon as a transaction's confirmation count meets  'requrement', transaction is executed.
+Confirm a transaction corresponding to a ```_transactionId```.
+As soon as a transaction confirmation count meets the 'requirement' value, the transaction is executed.
 Only wallet owners can call this method.

 ```python
 @external